 Likewise, when life sciences software maker Veeva Systems launched, it focused primarily on selling to just the top 20 companies in the pharmaceutical industry.
 When it went public in 2013, Veeva was a $4 billion public company few had heard of.
 Its leaders had targeted customers personally, building meaningful, long-term relationships, and felt no need to pound their chests in Silicon Valley.
 Then, with a meaningful base of customers and product validation, the company benefited from word of mouth and became the industry standard for pharma CRM despite spending very little on marketing.

-To improve capital efficiency, startups need to carefully consider their expenditures and ensure they are getting the most bang for their buck.
+To improve their marginal efficiency of capital, startups need to carefully consider their expenditures and ensure they are getting the most bang for their buck.
 Every dollar wasted could have been used to fund a more crucial part of the business, such as improving product development.
 By being mindful of their spending and ensuring that every dollar is well-spent, startups can give themselves the best chance at success.

 2. Hire the most eager talent, not the most senior

 In a company’s early days, you need employees who want to execute, not delegate.
-Capital-efficient startups tell me they turn down a lot of applications from seasoned engineers who haven’t coded in at least five years and are used to delegating.
+Startups with high capital efficiency tell me they turn down a lot of applications from seasoned engineers who haven’t coded in at least five years and are used to delegating.
 They realize they need employees across all functions who will roll up their sleeves.

 Aaron Dinin, a lecturing fellow for innovation and entrepreneurship at Duke University and founder of multiple venture-backed startups, advises young entrepreneurs to spend less time talking and get more things done.